 If your veterinarian or you see these symptoms in your pet, an antigen test for heartworm disease will be performed with some of your pet’s blood.
 If the screen comes back positive, a second test should be performed to confirm the diagnosis to rule out potential false positive results since the treatment protocol for heartworms is both expensive and complex.

-In dogs that test positive for heartworms, staging and stabilization is the first step in treatment.
-If staging reveals a severe infection, of if the dog already has underlying medical issues, it may take months of therapy before the dog is ready to begin actual treatment of the heartworms.
+In dogs that test positive for heartworms, staging and stabilization are the first steps in treatment.
+If staging reveals a severe infection, or if the dog already has underlying medical issues, it may take months of therapy before the dog is ready to begin actual treatment of the heartworms.
 At the time of diagnosis, activity will be strictly limited since any physical exertion will increase the rate at which the heartworms can cause internal damage.

 Exercise limitations may cause your dog to suffer from boredom and eventually could even lead to depression.
 To avoid this, frequently interact with your dog in a loving and calm manner.
 Keep the crate near you in the house to help your dog feel less isolated, especially if you make a point of socializing with your dog as you perform day to day activities.
 New and long-lasting chew toys, if approved by your veterinarian, can also be a source of entertainment.